 Having said that, I have had several patients who have come for treatment for their bad back and after it has been fixed they then tell me “oh my CFS has gone as well” – so first, your CFS might not have anything to do with your bad back – but here is how it might be… and often is:

-How to fix it: the big thing you need to do is get your back fixed, this then gets your Sympathetic nervous system up and running again which does all sorts of good things like get your immune system back up to full speed and it allows proper “switch-off stomach acid production” messages to be sent so your digestive tract is not burnt by excess stomach acid so you can absorb the nutrients in your food.
+How to fix it: the big thing you need to do is get your back fixed, this then gets your Sympathetic Nervous System up and running again which does all sorts of good things like get your immune system back up to full speed and it allows proper “switch-off stomach acid production” messages to be sent so your digestive tract is not burnt by excess stomach acid so you can absorb the nutrients in your food.
 Some people recover quickly from CFS after their back is fixed but for others, even once the main cause has been fixed, it can take a while of convalescence to build up strength and full health again.

 CFS/ME websites have a lot of useful ideas looking at lots of the usual suspects: mercury in dental fillings, aluminium in vaccines, WIFI and other EMF damage, food sensitivities… – these and other such baddies are well worth a look at – but this short blog is about a major one – maybe the major baddie – that is not even mentioned.

 I myself used to have severe scoliosis and I was also diagnosed with CFS, I was exhausted all day long and looked forward all day to going back to bed.
 I always saw these two things as separate issues until I got my scoliosis dramatically reduced by the ASMI machine… and I suddenly had my energy back.
 So, it worked for me, it has worked for several of my patients… it might work for you.
 Prior to this ASMI treatment I had had standard osteopathic treatment – back cracking – It didn’t do anything noticeable for either my scoliosis or CFS, it was only the ASMI that made the difference.